debadeepta/vnla/code/tasks/VNLA/README.md

 $ bash eval_noroom.sh noroom_random seen
 ```

 The third row of the table derives from evaluating the `learned` agent trained on the `asknav` dataset.
-To train this agent, run
+If you haven't run the `train_main_results.sh` script to train this agent, run
 ```
 $ bash train_main_results.sh learned
 ```